kituyiharry/peek/README.md

 <!--# The IEX API has been paywalled and can only be accessed through an account thus the free API Won't work anymore -->

-# Support for new API is in progress! :-)
+# Support for new API is in progress! :-) (School stuff at the moment)

 The goal is to retrieve a token from IEX and use it